codurance/site/README.md

 ## Feature Toggles

 We are using [toggles.yml](src/_data/toggles.yml) to set toggles to "on" or "off".
-This file is in `.gitignore` so you can set change values locally without risk of commiting them accidentally.
+This file is in `.gitignore` so you can change values locally without risk of commiting the changes accidentally.

 First add a file `src/_data/toggles.yml` and include your feature toggle settings, e.g.